jmtrotz/SalesTax/README.md

 ## IF THE APP FAILS TO LAUNCH
 1. Close Visual Studio
 2. Open "SalesTax.csproj" with a text editor (Notepad++ works great)
-3. Search for Target tags with a name property of "EnsureNuGetPackageBuildImports"
+3. Search for a Target tag with the name property set to "EnsureNuGetPackageBuildImports" (should be near the bottom)
-4. Delete the tags (including everyhting between them), save the file, and try again
+4. Delete the tags (including everything between them)
+5. Save the file and try again

 ## 403.14 Errors
 If you get a 403 error while trying to launch the app, in Visual Studio right click on index.aspx and select "Set As Start Page" from the menu.